-Telangana encounter: Bodies of the 4 accused brought to Gandhi hospital to preserve it till Dec 13
+Telangana encounter: Bodies of 4 accused brought to Gandhi hospital to preserve it till Dec 13

 Hyderabad vet rape-murder case: Telangana govt sets up SIT to probe encounter

-On Friday, the post-mortem was done in the Government District Hospital at Mahabubnagar under the supervision of the Superintendent and a forensic team of Doctors from state-run Gandhi Hospital, and was videographed.
+On Friday, the post-mortem was done in the Government District Hospital at Mahabubnagar under the supervision of the Superintendent and a forensic team of Doctors from state-run Gandhi Hospital and was video graphed.

 On the early hours of Friday, four accused were shot dead in an encounter.
 All the four were taken to the spot of the incident to reconstruct the crime scene.
 The Cyberabad police, the incident took place around 6.30 am when the accused, lorry workers aged between 20 and 26, were taken to the crime scene near Hyderabad for a reconstruction of events as part of the investigation.